marmelab/react-admin/packages/ra-dependent-input/README.md

 # ra-dependent-input

-A component for displaying inputs and fields depending on other inputs or fields values in [react-admin](https://github.com/marmelab/react-admin).
+Introduces two new components for [react-admin](https://github.com/marmelab/react-admin): `<DependentField>` and `<DependentInput>`.
+Use these components to display inputs and fields depending on other inputs or fields values.

 - [Installation](#installation)
 - [Usage](#installation)